 4. Monitoring and Controlling

 Course correct if necessary along the way.
-This phase is a short cycle that consists of ensuring the conference scheduling is running smoothly and stakeholders’ expectations are being met.
+This phase is a short cycle that consists of ensuring the conference schedule is running smoothly and stakeholders’ expectations are being met.
 To accomplish this, implement a post-conference survey to capture additional attendee/stakeholder feedback.
 You don’t have to wait until next year to make changes – stay agile in your planning.
 If suddenly you find out that your participants have an additional education requirement for their professional certifications – by all means add that session.
 Until the program goes to print you have some leeway, and even then there is an option to make changes if it would benefit your participants.

 That’s a wrap.
 Now is the time to solicit additional feedback from all your stakeholders – what can be done differently for the conference schedule moving forward?
 Evaluate any tools/techniques that you implemented throughout the process.
 Review any post-event lessons learned and make sure to document them.
 As the great Albert Einstein famously said, “Insanity is doing the same thing over and over again and expecting different results.”
 If you don’t take the time to debrief and regroup after this process, and then again once the conference is complete, you risk missing out on opportunities to create the best possible experience for your participants.